multishell/fish/CONTRIBUTING.md

 See the bottom of this document for help on installing the linting and style reformatting tools discussed in the following sections.

 Fish source should limit the C++ features it uses to those available in C++11.
 It should not use exceptions.

+Before introducing a new dependency, please make it optional with graceful failure if possible.
+Add any new dependencies to the README.md under the *Running* and/or *Building* sections.

+## Versioning

+The fish version is constructed by the *build_tools/git_version_gen.sh* script.
+For developers the version is the branch name plus the output of `git describe --always --dirty`.
+Normally the main part of the version will be the closest annotated tag.
+Which itself is usually the most recent release number (e.g., `2.6.0`).

 ## Include What You Use